vcarteroffice/data_ai_fall_2025/module_7/README.md

 # Video Lessons:

-- [ ] Curate the videos you watched for your topic of choice and add here under "Video Lessons".
+- [x] Curate the videos you watched for your topic of choice and add here under "Video Lessons".
+- [x] Watch Lovable Tutorial by No Code MBA: https://www.youtube.com/watch?v=yH3DyG7jqRo&t=59s.
+- [x] Create a Lovable Website
 - [ ] Ideas for videos could be Alex the Analyst videos on advanced Excel topics, intermediate SQL, or intro to Python from his [Data Analytics Bootcamp](https://www.youtube.com/watch?v=PSNXoAs2FtQ) series.

 # Assignment:

 - [ ] Add your completed project to [this discussion](https://github.com/Tech-Moms/data_ai_fall_2025/discussions/64).
-- [ ] Check out last semester's Choose Your Adventure projects [here](https://github.com/Tech-Moms/data-analytics-winter-2025/discussions/197)
+- [x] Check out last semester's Choose Your Adventure projects [here](https://github.com/Tech-Moms/data-analytics-winter-2025/discussions/197)
-- [ ] Celebrate!
+- [x] Celebrate!
 Learning how to learning is an important part of learning!